 What is a Goods provider?

-A Goods provider is a company or person producing a physical item for customers, from raw material to finished good. (e.g. garment manufacturing, appliances, agriculture).
+A Goods provider is a company or person producing a physical item for customers, from raw materials to finished goods. (e.g. garment manufacturing, appliances, agriculture).

 Service providers, Labour providers and Agents will not yet be impacted by this update.